 Starting in mid-November, Walt Disney World celebrates Christmas.
 1500 trees are put into place, and major annual celebrations get underway.
 The biggest event happens in the Magic Kingdom, where Mickey has a Very Merry Christmas Party on many nights, and Mickey's Very Merry Parade features Santa on a sleigh, a March of the Wooden Soldiers and dancing gingerbread men.

-Seuss Landing is transformed into a winter wonderland during the holiday season.
-Citizens of Who-ville spread holiday cheer and the Grinch himself stars in a retelling of the story when he stole Christmas.
+Seuss Landing, at Islands of Adventure in Orlando, is transformed into a winter wonderland during the holiday season.
+Citizens of Whoville spread holiday cheer and the Grinch himself stars in a retelling of the story about when he stole Christmas.
 You can even get an autograph after the show ends.

-Hershey, Pennsylvania, aka "Chocolate Town USA", serves up a lot of family fun every year for Christmas-time, including opportunities to see Santa.
-Most notably, the Hersheypark theme park opens up for Christmas Candylane, with more than 1 million twinkling lights, Santa and live reindeer, a Christmas show, a giant carousel, and other decorated rides.
+Hershey, Pennsylvania, aka "Chocolate Town USA", serves up a lot of family fun every year during Christmastime, including opportunities to see Santa.
+Most notably, the Hersheypark theme park opens up for Christmas Candylane, with more than one million twinkling lights, Santa and live reindeer, a Christmas show, a giant carousel, and other decorated rides.

 Victorian Holiday Wonderland in Breckenridge, Colorado

 Breckenridge is one of Colorado's excellent ski destinations and is also a quaint town with Victorian architecture that dates back to mining days.
 Have fun with your kids in the Victorian Christmas atmosphere, with decorated shops on Main Street and the Lighting of Breckinridge when Santa arrives in town in a horse-drawn sleigh.

 Colonial Williamsburg, Virginia